 Music and Emotion

 There have been several specific complex brain mechanisms that appear to be critical for music to have such unique effects in human emotions.
+Humans love listening to music as it engages the brain.
+Due to new technology, Multi-Room Audio Video Systems are also becoming popular as a way to enjoy music through both audio and vision.
 These are direct effects of music even without the additional effects of memories.

 The first is the very complex effect of music causing increased interaction among people at many different levels.
 The second is the tension that is created by the structure of music and how this interacts with the brain.
 The third is the fact that affecting one region of muscles or nerves reverberates through the feedback loops causing increasing emotion.
 The following is a brief discussion of each.